officiallysingh/joda-file-export/README.md

     //-------------------------- AUTOGENERATED END --------------------------

 ```
 * You may have some reusable DTOs being using in multiple export candidate Bean.
 So depending upon use case, you may want to have the given column name in composed class or may want to override them with different column names in another export candidate Bean.
-The same can be done by using **@DownloadOverride** annotation.
-If single property column name is to be overridden then use **@DownloadOverride** or if multiple properties of the composed bean needs to be overridden then use the companion **@DownloadOverrides** annotation.
+The same can be done by using **@ExportOverride** annotation.
+If single property column name is to be overridden then use **@ExportOverride** or if multiple properties of the composed bean needs to be overridden then use the companion **@ExportOverrides** annotation.

 ```java
 @BeanDefinition